-3.20 On the basis of the information received from Transpower, our draft decision is to reconsider Transpower's IPP.
-We consider it is necessary and desirable in accordance with s 54V(5) and consistent with the s 52A purpose, to allow Transpower to recover its actual TPM implementation expenditure for DY23 and forecasted expenditures for DY24 and DY25 by amending the Transpower IPP determination.35
+3.22 On the basis of the information received from Transpower, and noting that we did not receive any submissions on our draft decision, our final decision is to reconsider and amend Transpower's IPP.
+We consider it is necessary and desirable in accordance with s 54V(5) and consistent with the s 52A purpose, to allow Transpower to recover its actual TPM implementation expenditure for DY23 and forecasted expenditures for DY24 and DY25 by amending the Transpower IPP determination.